la1k/power_estimation/README.md

 The code here is described in a blog post, https://www.la1k.no/2018/05/16/using-gnu-radio-and-hamlib-to-calculate-antenna-diagrams/.

-Use `measure.py` in measurement subdirectory to samplies IQ data while simultaneously logging antenna angles to file.
+Use `measure.py` in measurement subdirectory to sample IQ data while simultaneously logging antenna angles to file.
 See `README.md` in that folder for more details.
 Let the script run continuously while turning the rotor.